Parvpaigwar/House-Price-Prediction/README.md

 - **Notebooks**: Jupyter notebooks containing the exploratory data analysis (EDA), feature engineering, and model development process.
 - **README**: This file providing an overview of the project.

----

-Let me know if you need any additional details!